MinetestForFun/minercantile/readme.md

 This mod aims to make a big centralised store, under following conditions:
 - To have money, the player has to change the coins he finds naturally ingame at the bancomatic, and then it's stored into player's wallet.
+10000 copper coin = 100 silver coins = 1 golden coin = 10000 coins in the wallet

 - Any ressource can be sold / bought, with an automatised way to make evolve price: a rare ressource costs lots of money, and a very frequent one becomes cheaper and cheaper.